Events

 Stop by Lion's Tooth for a meet and greet with Lindsay.
 She'll be reading passages from Beneath the Sicilian Stars and The Last Letter from Sicily, sharing behind-the-scenes details, and signing books.
 Free and open to the public.

-Join Lindsay Marie Morris in this virtual program hosted by the Vermont Italian Cultural Association with Bridgeside Books.
+Join Lindsay Marie Morris in this virtual program, hosted by the Vermont Italian Cultural Association with Bridgeside Books.
 Lindsay will read passages from Beneath the Sicilian Stars and The Last Letter from Sicily, share behind-the-scenes insights, and answer your questions.
 RSVP here.

 Join Lindsay Marie Morris in this engaging Osher Lifelong Learning Institute class, and turn your personal and family history into rich, compelling historical fiction.
 Drawing from her own experience writing about Italians during World War II in both the United States and Sicily, Lindsay demonstrates how family anecdotes, cultural traditions, and global events intersect to inspire powerful storytelling.